Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Can My Next Door Neighbor Use My Wi-Fi?

 If you want a straightforward and straightforward answer, the answer is that it is illegal to use the Internet service of your neighbor without their authorization.
 If you are utilizing the service without your neighbor’s knowledge, you are committing theft because they are the one who is paying for it.

 The use of a device that jams signals is against the law in many nations, including the United States.
 Providing that doing so is not against the law in your region, all that is required of you is to purchase one and activate it in close proximity to the point of origin of the network.

 How Do I Make My Home Wi-Fi Private?

 Click the Start button, then begin typing settings into the search bar.
 Go to the Settings menu, then select Network & Internet, and then Wi-Fi.
 On the page for configuring your Wi-Fi, pick the option to Manage known networks, and then select the Wi-Fi network whose settings you wish to modify.
 Choose either the Public (Recommended) or Private network profile type from the drop-down menu on the Wi-Fi network screen.

-Is Hon A Chinese Company?
+Is Hon Hai Precision a China-Based Company?